 The generated vehicle and driver data must be encoded in accordance with the law and handled securely.
 The DTCO 4.0 from VDO guarantees this with a new cryptographic encryption procedure.
 In addition, the driver must agree to the transfer of his personal data.
 For this purpose, the DTCO 4.0 was equipped with a so-called "Privacy Button".
-This function allows the driver to give prior authorisation for the transfer and processing of personal data.
+This function allows the driver to give prior authorization for the transfer and processing of personal data.

 Motivating bonus systems for drivers.

 The consistent use of vehicle and driver data, for example, allows the introduction of better bonus systems for freight forwarders and their drivers.
 Switching behavior, fuel consumption and punctuality alone are not always sufficient and are even often in conflict with each other.
 If one could consider key figures such as traffic conditions, weather conditions, gradients on the route, etc. in the future, one might get a different picture of the service provided.
 With the help of data evaluation, drivers would then be granted appropriate bonus payments or given well-founded feedback based on which they could optimize their driving behavior.

 Fair toll calculations.

 A toll payment adapted to the vehicles and the load would also be conceivable.
 For example, to determine the actual axle load with the aid of intelligent strain gauges, the table average values previously used as more accurate parameters.

 The number and reliability of the relevant data records will also make it possible to determine more individual and more accurate insurance policies in the future.
 Diagnostic and transaction data, load and load data, driving style, infringements - the tariffs that determine the premium according to all relevant data could be set much better than is the case today.
 Leasing models for vehicles or accessories, such as tyres, could also be redesigned using Trusted Data to meet demand.